1975 US Open – Men's singles

-Manuel Orantes defeated the defending champion Jimmy Connors in the final, 6–4, 6–3, 6–3 to win the men's singles tennis title at the 1975 US Open.
-Orantes became the first man in the Open Era to win the US Open after saving match points en route, saving five against Guillermo Vilas in the semifinals.
+Manuel Orantes defeated defending champion Jimmy Connors in the final, 6–4, 6–3, 6–3 to win the men's singles tennis title at the 1975 US Open.
+It was his first and only major singles title.
+Orantes saved five match points en route to the title, against Guillermo Vilas in the semifinals.

-This was the first edition of the US Open to be contested on clay courts, previously being played on grass courts.
+This was the first of three editions of the US Open to be held on clay courts, previously being played on grass courts.

 Format

 Unlike the previous year, the first three rounds were best of three sets.

 Seeds

 The seeded players are listed below.
 Manuel Orantes is the champion; others show the round in which they were eliminated.